 The Fulton County Grand Jury recently considered indictments charging individuals with Fulton County crimes, according to Prosecutor Scott Haselman.

-An indictment is merely an accusation, and all criminal defendants are presumed innocent until and unless proven guilty.
+An indictment is merely an accusation, and all defendants are presumed innocent until and unless proven guilty.